LeeyaD/rb130/rb130_blocks.md

 * `&` is dropped when referring to the parameter inside the method.

 **Why an explicit block parameter?**
 Provides more flexibility, without a variable to assign the block to we can't do anything beyond `yielding` to it and testing to see if it's there.

-With a variable that represents the block, we can *pass the block to another method*
+With a variable that represents the block, we can managed it like any other object -- it can be reassigned, passed to other methods, and invoked many times.
 ```ruby
 def display(block)
   block.call(">>>") # Passing the prefix argument to the block